Banking from the comfort of your phone? Find out how with our look at digital banking and mobile payments in Europe.

-The rising trend in mobile banking and mobile payments
+The rising trend in mobile banking and mobile payments in Europe

 An alternative to cash and cards: mobile payments

 - linked directly to your bank accounts, allowing your phone to operate as a credit or debit card;

-- able to make contactless payments in stores using technology such as near field communication (NFC); and
+- able to make contactless payments in stores using technology such as near-field communication (NFC); and

-The advantages of mobile banking and mobile payments
+The advantages of mobile banking and mobile payments in Europe

-There’s also the added convenience of being able to use mobile/email contacts rather than bank numbers with some providers, as well as the benefit of being able to access services 24/7 rather than only during normal work hours.
+There’s also the added convenience of being able to use mobile or e-mail contacts rather than account numbers.
+There is also the benefit of being able to access services at any time, rather than only during normal work hours.

 Mobile phone banking security: safe and reliable